kurisufriend/kurisu-lambda/readme.txt

             false
             (loop min (- i 1) (id statement))))))

-:use the loop macro to define another macro executing for each item in a list (def each
+:use the loop macro to define another macro executing a statementfor each item in : a list
+(def each
     (lambda (it action)
         (loop 0 (- (length it) 1)